johnspray74/ReactiveCalculator/README.md

 # AUT Workshop 2020

-This is a repository for a workshop on ALA [abstractionlayeredarchitecture.com](https://abstractionlayeredarchitecture.com)
+This is a repository for a workshop on ALA (https://abstractionlayeredarchitecture.com)

 The code is a Hello world program in ALA and C# for Visual Studio on Windows.

-It contains the ALA layer folders, Application, Domain Abstraction, Programming Paradigms and Library.
+It contains the ALA layer folders:

+* Application
+* Domain Abstractions
+* Programming Paradigms
+* Library.

-Inside the Application folder is the Hellow world program, which we will modify to do various exercises.
+Inside the Application folder is the Hello world program, which we will modify for various exercises.

 Inside the Domain Abstractions folder are a few abstractions for us to use in the exercises.